 Contactless payments allows consumers to have a secure method to make product purchases with their credit, debit card, mobile phone or smartwatch.
 Technology used in contactless payments – RFID(“radio-frequency identification) and near field communication (NFC).

-Contactless payments are made by tapping your contactless enabled device on a card reader (point of sale terminal) that has contactless technology.
+Contactless payments are made by tapping your contactless enabled device on a mobile card reader (point of sale terminal) that has contactless technology.
 Contactless payments do not require payments to be authorised by inputting your pin number.
 This allows for faster, more convenient payments however in the UK the max cost limit on most contactless purchases is £30.
 Contactless payments are usually made by using our credit and debit cards however in recent years we have seen the emergence of digital wallets.

 A digital wallet (also called e-wallet) has changed the way we pay for things.
 Most digital wallets work through the use of our mobile smartphones.
 A digital wallet can be described as a digital version of traditional wallet that we carry in our pockets.
 Digital information on our credit and debit cards are stored online allowing us to make payments through our online mobile devices.
 Along with card data they have the ability to setup loyalty cards, coupons and work on a varied amount of payment terminals enable with RFID or NFC technology.